Habeeb556/Habeeb556/README.md

 ### Hi there 👋

-I'm Ahmed Habeeb a computer science student has a practical approach to problem-solving in a smooth way and a drive to see things through to completion.
+I'm Ahmed Habeeb a computer science student have a practical approach to problem-solving in a smooth way and a drive to see things through to completion.
 I am eager to learn, enjoy overcoming challenges.

 - 🌱 I’m currently learning Data Science